MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Experiments

 \subsection{Setup}

 \paragraph{EEG readout from proxy models} We trained a family of predictors to approximate EEG responses evoked by visual stimuli using the THINGS-EEG2 dataset~\citep{gifford2022large, grootswagers2022human}.
 Each model regressed 17-channel $\times$ 250 timepoint EEG signals from pre-trained visual features.
 Nine variants were evaluated across participants, with performance quantified by Pearson’s $r$ and noise ceiling (Tab.~\ref{tab:compare_readout_model}).
 Training used all repetitions (four trials per image) and was computationally efficient, fitting within 48 GB memory on a single NVIDIA L40 GPU (see Appendix~\ref{sec:appendix_datasets} for details).
-As shown in Tab.~\ref{tab:compare_readout_model}, even relatively simple CNN-based proxies (e.g., AlexNet, ResNet50) achieved competitive prediction accuracy.
-These results confirm that \textbf{MindPilot can operate effectively with a wide spectrum of black-box proxies}, highlighting the framework’s generality: it is not tied to a particular backbone, but instead offers a plug-and-play recipe for closed-loop optimization with any image-to-EEG predictor.
+As shown in Tab.~\ref{tab:compare_readout_model}, relatively simple CNN-based proxies (e.g., AlexNet and ResNet50) also achieved competitive prediction accuracy.
+Within the evaluated architectures, MindPilot was not tied to a single proxy backbone and could be used with multiple image-to-EEG predictors.

 \paragraph{Target Features of the evoked EEG} We considered two neural targets: (i) semantic embeddings, extracted from ATM-S~\citep{li2024visual} and aligned with CLIP ViT-H-14 features, and (ii) spectral signatures, derived from EEG power spectral density (PSD).
 Semantic targets were used in the retrieval task, while both semantic and PSD targets were used in the generation task, ensuring that optimization was cognitively meaningful.
 Moreover, to test whether MindPilot framework can be extended to the subjective state modulation even without an explicit EEG feature as the target, we considered emotion regulation under visual stimulation using self-reported scores in real human experiment in Appendix~\ref{sec:human_exp_config_results_emotion}.